Thursday, November 21, 2024

 In the less touristic area of the city, where the signs of the war are still visible on some of the buildings, beautiful street art decorates the ones that have been rebuilt.
 If you have some extra time, venture a bit further from the main landmarks on the western side of the city, near Carinski most (the bridge right next to the bus station).

-If you walk down Tvrtka Miloša and Alekse Šantića you’ll have the chance to see some truly beautifyl street art on the renovated buildings.
+If you walk down Tvrtka Miloša and Alekse Šantića you’ll have the chance to see some truly beautiful street art on the renovated buildings.
 It’s a different side of Mostar that I really appreciated.

 Enjoy Lunch by the River